Guyana, US reaffirm commitment to regional security, democracy, freedom - Guyana Chronicle

 –Rubio praises President Ali for his leadership in regional security

-President Dr. Irfaan Ali and United States Secretary of State Marco Rubio on Tuesday reaffirmed the deepening security partnership between Guyana and the United States, as both leaders committed to enhanced cooperation to counter transnational crime, protect regional stability, and safeguard Guyana’s sovereignty.
+PRESIDENT, Dr Irfaan Ali and United States Secretary of State Marco Rubio, on Tuesday reaffirmed their nations’ deepening security partnership as both leaders committed to enhancing co-operation to counter transnational crime, protect regional stability and safeguard Guyana’s sovereignty.

+“Both leaders underscored the importance of continued collaboration to disrupt foreign terrorist organisations and transnational criminal networks, while strengthening law-enforcement capabilities and border security,” the US statement read.

-In a parallel statement issued by Guyana’s Ministry of Foreign Affairs and International Cooperation and attributed to Foreign Secretary Robert M. Persaud, President Ali and Secretary Rubio also discussed recent developments in Venezuela and broader issues affecting the Western Hemisphere.
+In a statement issued by Guyana’s Ministry of Foreign Affairs and International Co-operation and attributed to Foreign Secretary Robert M Persaud, President Ali and Secretary Rubio also discussed recent developments in Venezuela and broader issues affecting the Western Hemisphere.

 President Ali commended the leadership of US President Donald Trump and Secretary Rubio in reaffirming a shared commitment to freedom, democracy, and regional security, while reiterating Guyana’s steadfast commitment to working closely with the United States as a strategic and important security ally.